 There is also a time limit for filing an appeal to the Administrative Appellant Tribunals.
 Any aggrieved person by any order or decision of the administrative tribunal may prefer an appeal to the administrative appellate tribunal within three months from the date of making such an order or decision.

-The administrative appellate tribunal may admit an appeal after the period of three months but not later than six months if the appellant satisfies the appellate tribunal that he had sufficient cause for not preferring the appeal within three months.
-In addition, a party may apply to the Appellate Division of the Supreme Court for leave to appeal (i.e. as per article 103 of the constitution) against the decision of the Administrative Appellate Tribunal.
+The administrative appellate tribunal may admit an appeal after three months but not later than six months if the appellant satisfies the appellate tribunal that he had sufficient cause for not preferring the appeal within three months.
+In addition, a party may apply to the Appellate Division of the Supreme Court for leave to appeal (i.e. as per Article 103 of the constitution) against the decision of the Administrative Appellate Tribunal.

 Penalty provisions regarding Administrative Tribunal